justeattakeaway/pie/apps/pie-docs/src/foundations/illustration/product.md

 ### Size for the Small scale illustration

-The recommended size for our small scale illustrations are between 64px - 120px.
+The recommended size for our small scale illustration is between 64px - 120px.
 We will also allow up to 140px if necessary.

 {% contentPageImage {
     src: "../../../assets/img/foundations/illustration/product/small-set-size-range.png",